This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you’re looking for other accommodation in Venice, you can use the map below to compare hotels and short-term rental options.

 We have created a map of Venice with points of interest, places to eat and drink and walking directions plotted.
 You can save a copy of this map here and then edit to suit your Venice itinerary of things to do.

 You may like these travel ideas for Italy

 - 9 Best Things to Do at Lake Garda, Italy with Kids

 - Things to do at Lake Como, Italy for a captivating trip

 - 10 reasons to visit Puglia, Southern Italy

-- How to Enjoy 48 hours in Cinque Terre, Italy
+- Best things to do in Cinque Terre, Italy

 If you found this post on Venice, Italy remember to share it with your friends.
 If you’re on Pinterest, you can pin this image to save it for later.